skinnynoizze/terminal/CV.md

 ## Projects and Achievements

-- **Web3 Competition Platform - 2nd Place Winner**: Participated in a data and AI challenge on https://competitions.desights.ai/, a platform for crowdsourced blockchain solutions.
+- **Web3 Competition Platform - 2nd Place Winner**: Participated in a data and AI challenge on https://competitions.desights.ai/, a platform for crowdsourced data analysis competitions.
 - **OCEAN Token Sentiment Analysis**: Conducted a study on correlations between cryptocurrency token prices and Twitter sentiment using machine learning for text analysis.
-[View on GitHub](https://github.com/yourusername/OCEAN-Token-Sentiment-Analysis)
+[View on GitHub](https://github.com/skinnynoizze/ocean-challenge)

 ## Education and Certifications